 FMT_MSA.3 Static attribute initialisation

-Hierarchical to: No other components.

 Dependencies: FMT_MSA.1 Management of security attributes

-FMT_SMR.1 Security roles FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined 1 default values for security attributes that are used to enforce the SFP.
+FMT_SMR.1 Security roles

+FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
 FMT_MSA.3.2 The TSF shall allow any subject, provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed 2 , to specify alternative initial values to override the default values when an object or information is created.

-The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+The TOE shall meet the requirement "Management of security attributes (FMT MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes

-Hierarchical to: No other components.

-Dependencies: [FDP_ACC.1 Subset access control or

-FDP_IFC.1 Subset information flow control]

-FMT_SMF.1 Specification of management functions

-FMT_SMR.1 Security roles
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles

-FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default,

-modify or delete the security attributes permission control information to the software running

-on the privilege levels.
+FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to the software running on the privilege levels.